zephir-lang/zephir-docs/en/_build/html/_sources/language.txt

 Organizing Code in Files and Namespaces
 ---------------------------------------
-In PHP, you can place code in any file without a specific structure.
-In Zephir every file must contain a class (and just one class).
+In PHP, you can place the code in any file without a specific structure.
+In Zephir, every file must contain a class (and just one class).
 Every class must have a namespace and the directory structure must match the names of classes and namespaces used.

-For example given the following structure, the classes in each file must be:
+For example, given the following structure, the classes in each file must be:

 .. code-block:: sh